AntonC9018/Dungeon-Hopper-Docs/docs/action.md

 As a result, **these algorithms support just one action of one type at a time**.
 That is, with the `GeneralAlgo` it is impossible to program an enemy that e.g. would attack to the left, while spitting out a projectile to the right (it is possible, but hacky), which is also true for the `SimpleAlgo`.

 Action chains of both enemies and players typically have a verification stage before deciding on which action to start.
 These are set on the `get` (or `check`) chain from the corresponding decorator.
-These chain are incorporated in the `chainTemplate` directly on the entity class.
+These chains are incorporated in the `chainTemplate` directly on the entity class.
 For example, for an attack, the decorator would be `Attacking` and the chain would be named `getAttack`.
 So you would do:

 ```lua
 MyEntity.chainTemplate:addHandler('getAttack', myHandler)